daniCh8/road-segmentation-eth-cil-2020/README.md

 module load cudnn/7.2
 ```

-Then we'll use a virtual environment in order to install the required dependencies.
-We'll use `virtualenvwreapper`:
+Then we'll create a virtual environment in order to install and save the required dependencies.
+We'll use `virtualenvwrapper` to manage our virtual environments on the cluster:

 ```sh
 pip install virtualenvwrapper